 Over the years as new mines were opened, the Bevier & Southern extended their branch lines to provide hauling service.
 I loved hearing the big steam engines chuff-chuffing the heavy coal trains uphill from the mines and through town to the Burlington railroad siding where they were dropped off for later pick up by CB&Q.

-Several times we would hear a steam engine working its way up the hill as we played in the yard, and I would run to the sidewalk out front of the pastorate, to gaze the few blocks toward the railroad tracks just to catch a glimpse of the steam engine chuffing through the intersection.
+Several times we would hear a steam engine working its way up the hill as we played in the yard, and I would run to the sidewalk out front of the pastorate, to gaze past the church a few blocks toward the railroad tracks just to catch a glimpse of the steam engine chuffing through the intersection.
 I always enjoyed the noise and drama of the “working” end of the train, and admired the men in the cab of the locomotive who made the train “go.”

 I no longer visualize him delivering a church sermon.
 The lingering impression for me is of a summertime tent revival in Hannibal where my family assisted with passing out handheld fans with wood handles and colorful bible scenes printed on one side and funeral home advertising on the other.
 We stood at the tent entrance handing out printed programs and fans in the sweltering early evening heat.
-Grandfather’s shirt and tie would be soaked with sweat by the end of the service, his suit jacket having been cast aside much earlier and his white crisply starched and ironed shirt sleeves thoughtlessly rolled up to the elbow, his collar unbuttoned and necktie loosened.
+Grandfather’s shirt and tie would be soaked with sweat by the end of the service, his suit jacket having been cast aside much earlier and his white crisply starched and ironed shirt sleeves carelessly rolled up to the elbow, his collar unbuttoned and necktie loosened.

 Revivals and Bible Thumping

 The summertime revivals were at the old fairgrounds in the Bear Creek Bottoms in Hannibal, between what is now Warren Barrett and Colfax Streets.
 The city has constructed a water treatment facility on part of that property now.
-The distant east end in early days held a professional baseball field where the Admiral Coontz armory now stands.
+The distant east end near Third Street in early days held a professional baseball field where the Admiral Coontz armory now stands.
 Many early circuses had been held on the fairgrounds, with their long, colorful, trains parked on the sidings provided just for that purpose.